junxit/us-congress-bills-116/metadata.md

 - 2019-02-05 — Committee on Environment and Public Works.
 Reported by Senator Barrasso without amendment.
 Without written report.
 - 2019-02-05 — Committee on Environment and Public Works.
 Reported by Senator Barrasso without amendment.
 Without written report.
 - 2019-02-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 19.
+- 2019-02-25 — By Senator Barrasso from Committee on Environment and Public Works filed written report.
+Report No. 116-2.
+- 2019-02-25 — By Senator Barrasso from Committee on Environment and Public Works filed written report.
+Report No. 116-2.
+- 2019-05-20 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S2982; text: CR S2982)
+- 2019-05-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S2982; text: CR S2982)